kildevaeld/HttpServer/Example/readme.md

 The config options takes a path to a json file.
-Valid fields are, port, root
+Valid fields are:  port and root